 Virginia Teachers for Tomorrow (VTfT) is a state program designed to foster student interest, understanding, and appreciation of the teaching profession and allows secondary students to explore careers in education.
 Students build a foundation for teaching; learn the history, structure and governance of teaching; apply professional teaching techniques in the VTfT classroom and field experience; and reflect on their teaching experiences.
 Additional educational leadership opportunities are offered through the student organization, Educators Rising.
-Students will be required to participate in an offsite supervised internship.
-This course can be a completer sequence with Introduction to Early Childhood Education.
+Students will be required to participate in an off-site supervised internship.